aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 To deploy this stack uncomment the code at [CLQS Top Level Stack](lib/carbonlake-qs-stack.ts) `line 98` and redeploy the application by running `cdk deploy --all`

-### Optional B/ Manually Enable & Set Up Forecast Stack
+### Optional B/ Manually enable & set up Forecast stack

 The forecast stack includes a pre-built sagemaker notebook instance running an `.ipynb` with embedded machine learning tools and prompts.
 To deploy this stack uncomment the code at [CLQS Top Level Stack](lib/carbonlake-qs-stack.ts) `line 107` and redeploy the application by running `cdk deploy --all`